44th Medical Brigade: Utilization of USAR hospitals for POW care

-S-3 Plans
+S-3 plans

 In addition to publishing operations plans and orders implementing plans and orders of higher headquarters the 44th Medical Brigade published a plan to support contingencies which would require the brigade to rapidly deploy medical units in support of tactical operations.
 This plan provided for deployment of various types of units subordinate to the brigade.

 Implementing plans were published by each subordinate medical group and by the veterinary and dental command and control detachments.
 Specific units were designated to react within a short time frame to orders of the brigade headquarters.
 The result of this planning action was the establishment of a cross section of medical units capable of deploying within a minimum time.

-S-3 Area Medical Surveys
+S-3 area medical surveys

 In October 1968, Headquarters, United States Army, Vietnam (USARV) directed the brigade to conduct a survey of medical resources on all major bases and tactical operating bases.
-Headquarters, Military Assistance Command, Vietnam (MACV) authorized the brigade to survey U.S. Army medical facilities throughout Vietnam and those U.S Air Force and U.S. Navy medical facilities 1ocated on installations designated to be surveyed.
+Headquarters, Military Assistance Command, Vietnam (MACV) authorized the brigade to survey US Army medical facilities throughout Vietnam and those US Air Force and US Navy medical facilities located on installations designated to be surveyed.
 The main purpose of the survey was to ensure that each geographic area in which USARV troops were stationed was provided adequate medical coverage without an overlap or duplication of medical resources.
 An additional objective was to obtain a clearer visualization of the manner in which the medical service functioned at each of the major logistical bases.